IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/filtering.md

 this.@@igObjectRef.filterGlobal('myproduct', IgxStringFilteringOperand.instance().condition('contains'), false);
 ```

-* `clearFilter` - removes any applied filtering from the target column.
+* `ClearFilter` - removes any applied filtering from the target column.
 If called with no arguments it will clear the filtering of all columns.

 ```typescript
 // Remove the filtering state from the ProductName column